 Several forms request data by sector.
-Definitions of the sectors used in the Energy Commission forecast models are listed in the Definitions section on Page 32.
+Definitions of the sectors used in the CEC forecast models are listed in the Definitions section.
 However, UDCs that use other sectors or customer classes to develop their forecast should modify forms as needed to report the forecast using their own categories and document their sector or customer class definitions.